 - Gain a BA (Hons) in Business Management and Leadership, and CMI status with the Chartered Management Institute

 Becoming a leader isn’t just about moving up the ranks.
 It’s about behaving the right way.
 Inspiring others.
 Making the right decisions.
 And understanding not just the wider business, but also the roles of the people you’re leading – whether that’s in a high street branch or one of our contact centres.
 We’re open to non-degree qualified candidates in their last year of school or college who have the required UCAS points.
 If you don’t have the required UCAS points, don’t worry; you can still apply if you have a years work experience.
 If you have neither you may want to explore our Foundation programme.
 Internal candidates who meet our criteria are also encouraged to apply.
 If you already have a degree-level qualification, we recommend you look at our graduate opportunities instead.

-Learn more about Christian’s experience as a Leadership and Management Apprentice and discover if it could be the right path for you.
+Read his story or watch his video to learn more about Christian’s experience as a Leadership and Management Apprentice and discover if it could be the right path for you.

 I’ve had some massive opportunities to influence and make a huge difference to Barclays, even after only being in the bank and on the programme for six months.
 The belief you get from senior leadership is incredible, and makes me so proud.

 I was actually studying for a BTEC Sports qualification and training as a footballer before I came to Barclays - but I knew I wanted to study a business based degree.
 Looking at my options, university seemed a clear choice, but I was worried about what it would mean financially.
 More than that, I knew it would be difficult to get onto a business degree with my sports qualifications.